MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingmessage-devicename-vb.md

-﻿---
+---
-Description: 'The DeviceName property is a null-terminated string that contains the name of the device on which the inbound fax message was received.' ms.assetid: 'dceea0fc-da1a-45a5-8070-420ec652b4d7'
+Description: The DeviceName property is a null-terminated string that contains the name of the device on which the inbound fax message was received. ms.assetid: dceea0fc-da1a-45a5-8070-420ec652b4d7
-title: 'FaxIncomingMessage.DeviceName property'
+title: FaxIncomingMessage.DeviceName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingMessage.DeviceName property